 Playing music via internet in conventionally tight synchrony requires a one-way latency under roughly 30 milliseconds, and with the right conditions, this is possible at distances up to about 500 miles.
 But in addition, my collaborative community has also created many telematic concerts specifically for networked stages, including compositions that accommodate higher latencies and distances.
-For me, the goal of this work is not to replace conventional “in person” music making, but to extend upon it and discover how high quality telepresence can enable new possibilities, in the sense of both new forms of music and also new ways of sustaining longterm collaboration at a distance.

 I’ve been fortunate to participate in dozens of telematic concerts with wonderful collaborators in South and North America, Asia and Europe, including Mark Dresser, Nicole Mitchell, Myra Melford, Geri Allen, George E. Lewis, Pauline Oliveros, Sarah Weaver, Trevor Henthorn, Mario Valencia, Tata Ceballos, Juan David Rubio, Victoria Petrovich, Bae Il Dong, Jun Oh, Jungung Yang, Yoon-jeong Heo, the Black String Ensemble, Jungpyo Lee, Matthias Ziegler, Gerry Hemingway, Joshua White, Stephanie Richards, Wilfrido Terrazas, Jason Robinson, John Crawford, Shahrokh Yadegari and many others.
 I also co-direct Telematic Bridges / Puentes Telemáticos, a series of summer courses linking youth in Colombia and California over networks to experience creative musical collaboration in an intercultural context.